 When I have a booking window available, I will announce via Instagram @jocelynmcg when books will be opening.
-This will happen roughly every 3 months.
+Ideally, this would happen roughly every 3 months, but I often bite off a bit more than I can chew (because your ideas are so good and I want to tattoo all the things) so... it ends up being more like 2-3ish times per year.
 There will also be a banner on the website homepage announcing it and the dates available for booking.
 At that time, the submission form on the contact page of this website will appear!
 Ongoing projects will take priority but this system allows for a more consistent workflow and the ability to get the most ideas and clients onto the schedule.

 WHAT HAPPENS AFTER I SUBMIT A REQUEST?